The requirements under the General Product Safety Regulations 2005 for retailers and wholesalers

 FURTHER INFORMATION

-The Office for Product Safety and Standards (OPSS) has published guidance on the General Product Safety Regulations 2005.
+The Office for Product Safety and Standards (OPSS) produced guidance on the General Product Safety Regulations 2005.

 TRADING STANDARDS